Did you ever use some weird class like

 classList, as we explored before.
 But it's not quite as impressive.

-We can only get and set data.
+We can use it to get and set data attributes.

 Getting a Data Attribute permalink

 var element = document.getElementById('demo');